Messing With Bigfoot

 “That makes sense to me,” Linas said.

 Looking for Bigfoot turned out to be a wild-goose chase.
-We stumbled into tree branches, tripped over roots, looked high and low, left no stone unturned, but he wasn’t anywhere to be found.
+We whacked our heads on tree branches, tripped over roots, looked high and low, left no stone unturned, but he wasn’t anywhere to be found.
 We trudged back to camp, tired and disappointed.

 “I will give you one last chance,” he finally said.
 “Whoever did this step forward, apologize, know that you broke the code of scouting, and we will forgive.”

-We all knew that wasn’t possible.
+We all knew that wasn’t going to happen.
 Scooter wasn’t one to ever forgive and forget.
 His face was getting redder and redder.
 It looked like he might explode.
-Then Linas stepped forward.
+Then Linas stepped up before he blew up.

 It was hard to believe he was going to spill the beans.
 He was the least tame scout among us.
 He was no chicken, either.
 He proved that every day.
 He had thrown down the mumble the peg gauntlet the first day and fended off all challengers.
-Playing the peg was forbidden but he played it more than anyone else and played it best, yet there he was, ready to tell all about pushing the car into Lake Pymatuning.
+Playing the peg was forbidden but he played it more than anyone else and played it best, yet there he was ready to tell all about pushing our scoutmaster’s car into Lake Pymatuning.

 “Yes?” asked Scooter.